cncf/credits/PROCESS.md

 ...
 ```

-The provisioning of org units and
+The provisioning of org units and accounts is performed manually, due to accounts requiring a level of interaction and the deletion of accounts with Terraform not being available (revisit this)

 ##### Inside a project